talosh/flameEthminer/README.md

 ```
 Public address of the key:   0x331144A46b44D515348A5b7e11a274b49ec9cb88
 ```
-* Find a server close to you:
+* Choose server close to you:

 | Location | Server Host |
 | -------- | ----------- |